XenitAB/xenitab.github.io/docs/xks/operator-guide/operator-guide.md

 ## CI/CD

-We have one CI/CD pipeline per directory.
+We have one CI/CD pipeline per terraform directory.
 You can find ready to use pipelines under .ci/ in the terraform repo.

 ### Configure SP